CarlosFS93/MonteCarlo-simulation/README.md

 ## Usage

 To start a simulation, run the `montecarlo.py` file in your Python environment (make sure the local.py file is in the same folder as the montecarlo.py file)
+The program is designed only for atoms or molecules of H and He.
 Follow the on-screen prompts to input the necessary parameters for the simulation:

 - Number of electrons